 Having completely worn to death my old Hurricane bag target, I decided to take the time to do a bit of research into the best crossbow targets in 2020.

 I can’t complain, I got a lot of service from my Hurricane, but things change fast and it generally pays to do your due diligence.

 The Hurricane was great for field-tips, but I’d like to be able to practise with my broadheads from time to time.
 Also, it took some serious damage from being left out in the sun.

-So it’s time to look for something new.
+So it was time to look for something new.

 I’ve pieced together this article based on my research (and final purchase decision).
 First though, I’ll let you know a bit about the characteristics of a good crossbow target, and the different types of targets available.
 Then we’ll dive into five reviews – one for each type I looked into.